Fencing Off LA’s Homeless

 He said every day he found used needles and people defecating in front of his building.
 So he put up this fence to keep the tents away.
 That is, until the city ordered him to remove it or face a fine, that could exceed a thousand dollars.

-"I thought, 'Why are you coming after my fence, when there are tents block the sidewalk, illegally?'" he said.
+"I thought, 'Why are you coming after my fence, when there are tents blocking the sidewalk, illegally?'" he said.

 The city's Bureau of Street Services has refused to issue Antman a permit to keep the fence.